 Keynote Speaker: TBA

-RegisterThis conference brings together academics, researchers, psychologists, counsellors and humanists from a wide variety of fields, for a collaborative, multidisciplinary exploration of the many ways mental illness and health have been represented.
+RegisterThis conference brings together academics, researchers, psychologists, counselors and humanists from a wide variety of fields, for a collaborative, multidisciplinary exploration of the many ways mental illness and health have been represented.
 Abstracts are peer-reviewed.
 Themes and issues for the conference include, but are not limited to:

 Stream A Depression